College GPA Calculator: How To Calculate GPA In The College

 What is a GPA?

-GPA stands for Grade Point Average.
-GPA is a numerical representation of a student's academic performance, typically calculated on a scale of 0 to 4.0 (or 5.0).
-The higher numbers you get the better performance you show.
+GPA (Grade Point Average) is a numerical measure of academic performance, typically on a 0.0 to 4.0 scale.
+Higher numbers reflect better grades.

 What is a weighted GPA?